mmistakes/made-mistakes-jekyll/README.md

 Optimizes standard images and copies to `/dist` folder.

-> `gulp images:lazyload`

-Creates a "low-quality" version of all images in `src/assets/images/lazyload` for lazyloading and copies it and the original to `/dist` folder after being optimized.

 > `gulp images:feature`

 Similar to the previous task but for images in `src/assets/images/feature`.